 The substitutability between workers within a firm, and between incumbent workers and outsiders, matters for understanding the operation of internal labor markets and the consequences of worker turnover.
 To assess the substitutability of workers, I estimate how exogenous worker exits affect a firm’s demand for incumbent workers and new hires.
 Using matched employer-employee data based on the universe of German social security records, I analyze the effects of 34,000 unexpected worker deaths and show that these worker exits on average raise the remaining workers’ wages and retention probabilities for a period of several years.
 These findings are difficult to reconcile with frictionless labor markets and perfect substitutability between incumbent workers and outsiders.
 The average effect masks substantial heterogeneity: Coworkers in the same occupation as the deceased see positive wage effects; coworkers in other occupations instead experience wage decreases when a high-skilled worker or manager dies.
 Thus, coworkers in the same occupation appear to be substitutes, while high-skilled workers and managers appear to be complements to coworkers in other occupations.
 Finally, when the external labor market in the deceased’s occupation is thin, incumbents’ wages respond more and external hiring responds less to a worker death.
 The results suggest that thin external markets for skills lead to higher firm-specificity of human capital and lower replaceability of incumbents.

 Altmann, S., Falk, A., Jäger, S., & Zimmermann, F. (2017).
 Learning about job search: A field experiment with job seekers in Germany.
-Journal of Public Economics (accepted).
+Journal of Public Economics (forthcoming).

 We conduct a large-scale field experiment in the German labor market to investigate how information provision affects job seekers’ employment prospects and labor market outcomes.
 Individuals assigned to the treatment group of our experiment received a brochure that informed them about job search strategies and the consequences of unemployment, and motivated them to actively look for new employment.
 We study the causal impact of the brochure by comparing labor market outcomes of treated and untreated job seekers in administrative data containing comprehensive information on individuals’ employment status and earnings.
 While our treatment yields overall positive effects, these tend to be concentrated among job seekers who are at risk of being unemployed for an extended period of time.
 Specifically, the treatment effects in our overall sample are moderately positive but mostly insignificant.
 At the same time, we do observe pronounced and statistically significant effects for individuals who exhibit an increased risk of long-term unemployment.
 For this group, the brochure increases employment and earnings in the year after the intervention by roughly 4%.
 Given the low cost of the intervention, our findings indicate that targeted information provision can be a highly effective policy tool in the labor market.